+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 Yak (domestic & wild)

 The yak is a shaggy and giant animal that has been in the Everest region for thousands of years.
-These great animals possess a good deal of long, thick hair, which is worn like a skirt and is down their backs, all the way around.
+These magnificent animals grow long, thick hair that hangs down around their bodies like a skirt, protecting from the cold.

 Since ancient times, the Everest region has been recording the presence of yaks by local herders and mountain communities.
 History has indicated that these animals were used and seen by human beings thousands of years ago.
 In the recent few decades, trekkers and climbers have come across yaks innumerable times on the slopes of Everest.